 - Received the electronic transcripts directly from the college or university or in college-sealed envelopes;

-- Writes the name of the LEA directly on the original transcript, marks it as "OFFICIAL" and signs (including name and title) and dates it;
+- Writes the name of the LEA directly on the original transcript, marks it as "OFFICIAL," and signs (including name and title) and dates it; and

-- Forwards it directly to the Division of Certification Services electronically or by mail along with the TIMS cover sheet.
+- Sends the marked transcript directly to the PDE Division of Certification Services electronically as a PDF or by mail along with the TIMS cover sheet.

-- Bachelor's degree transcript is required for all initial permit requests except for:
+A bachelor's degree transcript is required for all initial emergency permit requests except for the following:

 - School Nurse;